 The College of Nursing and Health Profession’s commitment to quality nursing education and responsiveness to regional and national healthcare needs serve as the foundation for our Doctor of Nursing Practice (DNP) program.
 This practice-focused doctorate will prepare nurses in multiple roles to make contributions to healthcare and nursing through scholarly practice, healthcare leadership, and nursing education.
 Course content builds upon the bachelor of science in nursing degree and the BSN to DNP curriculum includes a minimum of 78 credit hours.
 The curriculum consists of a four-year (full-time) or five-year (part-time) plan of study for doctoral level coursework and includes the completion of an evidence-based DNP project.
 The program includes two-to-three days of on-campus coursework most semesters.
 Clinical hours will be completed during the final year of the program.

-Students admitted to the USI DNP program may select from five areas of study concentration:
+Students admitted to the USI DNP program may select from four areas of study concentration:

 In all concentrations, the core coursework is the same.
 Students focus on their specialty concentration during the final year of study, including clinical experiences.
 The DNP project focuses on an endeavor consistent with the student’s identified study concentration.